Discrete Fourier transform over a ring: Properties

 In particular, the applicability of $O(n \log n)$ fast Fourier transform algorithms to compute the NTT, combined with the convolution theorem, mean that the number-theoretic transform gives an efficient way to compute exact convolutions of integer sequences.
 While the complex DFT can perform the same task, it is susceptible to round-off error in finite-precision floating point arithmetic; the NTT has no round-off because it deals purely with fixed-size integers that can be exactly represented.

 Fast algorithms

 For the implementation of a "fast" algorithm (similar to how FFT computes the DFT), it is often desirable that the transform length is also highly composite, e.g., a power of two.
-However, there are specialized fast Fourier transform algorithms for finite fields, such as Wang and Zhu's algorithm, that are efficient regardless of whether the transform length factors.
+However, there are specialized fast Fourier transform algorithms for finite fields, such as Wang and Zhu's algorithm, that are efficient regardless of the transform length factors.